Anuken/Mindustry-Suggestions/README.md

 # Mindustry-Suggestions
-Repository for Mindustry suggestions and feedback
+This is the repository for Mindustry suggestions and feedback.

+For bug reports, use the [Mindustry issue tracker](https://github.com/Anuken/Mindustry/issues/new/choose).